clarkehackworth/GUSH-API/README.md

    c.
 Hit the "Deploy" button in the dialog and follow permissions prompts allowing access

-   d. finally take note of your new "Web App URL", and hit the "OK" button
+   d.
+Finally, take note of your new "Web App URL", and hit the "OK" button

 ## Example Use From Python:
 ### inserting or updating data into the spreadsheet